 Do not have sex for the next 7 days after taking your EPT medicine, because it takes 7 days for the medicine to cure the infection.
-This is true for both kinds of antibiotics, the one taken for 7 days in a row and the one that is taken as a single dose.
 As mentioned before, you should be tested in one week to be sure your infection has been cured and tested again in 3 months to check for the possibility of reinfection.

-You may have unknowingly shared chlamydia or other sexually transmitted infections with others.
-Let your sex partners during the past 60 days know about this possibility, so they can get checked-up and receive any needed treatments.
+You may have unknowingly shared chlamydia, gonorrhea or other sexually transmitted infections with others.
+Let your sex partners during the past 60 days know about this possibility, so they can get checked and receive any needed treatments.
 Sharing this information can be a powerful way to limit the spread of infection and the harm that infections can cause.